arashkay/JackTheButler/README.md

 ### Option A: Deploy to Cloud (Easiest)

-Deploy Jack to Railway with one click - no installation needed:
+Deploy Jack with one click - no installation needed:

 | Railway | Render | Zeabur |
 |---------|--------|--------|